 Scout Sunday Service Ideas

 Hey, listen up—it's February, and that means it's time to recognize Scout Sunday!
 Whether you're celebrating on the first Sunday of the month (this year falls on the 6th) or the last, Scout Sunday is the perfect time to join your community in faith and fellowship.
-As we have done since our inception more than a century ago, we must remember to take a moment and reflect on our faith—the founding pillar of the Boy Scouts of America Scouts BSA program.
-In other words: on Scout Sunday, we are reverent.
+As we have done since our inception more than a century ago, we must remember to take a moment and reflect on our faith—the founding pillar of the Scouting America Scouts BSA program.
+In other words, on Scout Sunday, we are reverent.
 To help you honor your faith and enjoy a triumphant experience, here are some tips to make sure things run smoothly.

 How to Prepare for Scout Sunday